soprasteria-insa-lyon/monolith-to-microservices-solution/README.md

 ### Cloud Run - Microservices

-## **NOTE:** You need to create an artifact registry for this part of the project and set the good IAM role to push artifacts
+## **NOTE:** You need to create an artifact registry named `docker` for this part of the project and set the good IAM role to push artifacts

 ### To create a Docker image for the microservices, you will have to create a Docker image for each service.
 Execute the following commands for each folder under the microservices folder